krathalan/wtwitch/README.md

 If not, you may view the man page online: https://krathalan.net/wtwitch.html

-For an offline copy, you can build the man page from source.
+For an offline copy, without the AUR package, you can build the man page from source.

 To build the man page, `cd` into the cloned wtwitch directory.
 Then generate the man page with [scdoc](https://git.sr.ht/~sircmpwn/scdoc/):